 Mount Hector is a 3,394-meter on the Icefields Parkway.
 It’s across the Icefields Parkway from Hector Lake and is a popular mountaineering objective for those with glacial travel experience, and is a popular backcountry ski spot in the winter.

-Due to its sheer size it’s hard to see from up close on the road, but it’s a beautiful mountain in Banff.
-We had probably the best views you can get of it atop Little Hector this summer (scramble).
+Due to its sheer size, it’s hard to see from up close on the road, but it’s a beautiful mountain in Banff.
+We had probably the best views you can get of it atop Little Hector this summer (moderate Banff scramble).

 Where is the Highest Mountain in Canada?

-Okay, I know this is not a Banff mountain, or even an Alberta mountain – far from it actually.
-But we get asked frequently what the highest mountain in Canada is as people think it is in the Canadian Rockies, so figured we would mention that the tallest mountain in Canada is not in Banff, but is actually in the Yukon.
+Okay, I know this is not a Banff mountain, or even an Alberta mountain – far from it, actually.
+But we get asked frequently what the highest mountain in Canada is, as people think it is in the Canadian Rockies.
+So we figured we would mention that the tallest mountain in Canada is not in Banff, but is actually in the Yukon.